 In order to determine whether a court might award damages, and how much, one must consider every aspect of the case.

-For more information on boundary disputes, any of the matters raised in this article or on civil litigation matters in general, please contact Lyons Davidson’s Civil Litigation team by telephoning 0117 904 6000.
+For more information on boundary disputes, any of the matters raised in this article or on neighbour disputes in general, please contact Lyons Davidson’s Civil Litigation team by telephoning 0117 904 6000.